conjurdemos/conjur-shared-secret-auth-demo/README.md

     Creating conjurorg-rotation-demo_helloworld_1 ... done

     # Executing connect again will use the updated app secret from Conjur
-    $ ./connect
+    $ ./bin/run-consumer
     ...
     Connecting to Conjur...
     Connecting to http://helloworld:4567 with token: e07ae244cc6710a7ca3df4cc938ce65c511c29a4
     Response from helloworld:  Hello world!
     ```

-6. An unauthorized service request can be issued using connect with `--fail`
+6. An unauthorized service request can be sent by running the consumer
+   with `--fail`

     ```bash
-    $ ./connect --fail
+    $ ./bin/run-consumer --fail
     Connecting to http://helloworld:4567 with token: Invalid Token Response from helloworld:  Unauthorized
     ```